-Ms. Cherry is the Network for Social Work Management’s Executive Director.
+Dr. Cherry is The Network for Social Work Management’s Chief Executive Officer

-Lakeya Cherry, MSSW is the Executive Director of the Network for Social Work Management, an international membership organization dedicated to strengthening social work leadership in health and human services.
+Lakeya Cherry, DSW, MSSW is the Chief Executive Officer of The Network for Social Work Management, an international membership organization dedicated to strengthening leadership in health and human services.
 Under her leadership, the Network has grown globally and introduced new, innovative programming that meets the needs of social work and human services leaders everywhere.
-At her previous position with 2U, Inc., a technology company partnering with prestigious universities to place degree programs online, Lakeya was a Senior Regional Field Manager for the University of Southern California School of Social Work’s online Master of Social Work program.
-Cherry was in charge of spearheading national partnerships and managing field education agency development initiatives.
+At her previous position with 2U, Inc., a technology company partnering with prestigious universities to place degree programs online, she was a Senior Regional Field Manager for the University of Southern California School of Social Work’s online Master of Social Work program.
+Dr. Cherry was in charge of spearheading national partnerships and managing field education agency development initiatives.
 She has also held a variety of direct service positions in the nonprofit sector and volunteers during her free time.

 NSWM Board of Directors